prisma-collective/docs/docs/processes/process-infrastructuring/timelining.md

 ## Purpose

+The insight generation phase takes a natural text query from the UI and generates insightful responses, updating the timeline to filter for relevant entries accordingly.
 A single interactive interface will allow users to browse, search, and interpret voice notes along a timeline.

 ## Core Capabilities